Fermion-parity qubit in a proximitized double quantum dot

-Electrostatic gating can control the mean electric charge of the subgap states \cite{BauerJPhys:CondensMatter2007Nov, MengPhysRevB2009Jun, LeeNatNanotechnol2014Jan, SchindelePhysRevB2014Jan, Janvier_Science2015, Hays_PRL2018, PoschlPhysRevB2022Dec}.
-The quantum dot can be tuned to a ``sweet spot'' where it has same mean electric charge for both ground states with an even or odd electron number parity.
+Electrostatic gating can control the mean electric charge of the subgap states \cite{BauerJPhys:CondensMatter2007Nov, MengPhysRevB2009Jun,LeeNatNanotechnol2014Jan,SchindelePhysRevB2014Jan,Janvier_Science2015,Hays_PRL2018,PoschlPhysRevB2022Dec}.
+The quantum dot can be tuned to a sweet spot where it has same mean electric charge for both ground states with an even or odd electron number parity.
 As a consequence, both fermion parity sectors have the same response to small electric fields, and the energy difference between the two sectors are thus protected against small fluctuations of the electrostatic environment.

 Here, we propose to leverage the protection of the local fermion parity together with the tunability of the charge expectation value to define a qubit in a pair of electrostatically controlled quantum dots embedded in a superconducting loop, see sketch in Fig.~\ref{fig:1}(a).
-The two qubit states are encoded in the local fermion parity of the two dots: the state $|L\rangle$ ($|R\rangle$) is a product of the left (right) quantum dot hosting an odd number of fermions while the right (left) quantum dot hosts an even number, as depicted in Fig.~\ref{fig:1}(b).
-Both quantum dots are tuned to the sweet spot where even and odd fermion parity sectors have the same mean electric charge, causing insensitivity to small fluctuations of the electrostatic environment.
+The two qubit states can be encoded in the protected local fermion parity of the two dots: the state $|L\rangle$ ($|R\rangle$) is a product of the left (right) quantum dot hosting an odd number of fermions while the right (left) quantum dot hosts an even number, as depicted in Fig.~\ref{fig:1}(b).
 The quantum dot with odd fermion parity has a spin $1/2$ degree of freedom.
 When the coupling of the spin to the environment is negligible, the qubit can be operated with spin-degenerate levels.